sezsucu/env/docs/mac.md

 it is too messy, you can always select "Clean Up", or "Arrange By" or "Sort By" to make icons snap to grid.

+#### For a quick review of a file press the space bar
+When you select a file in Finder, you can press space bar and have a quick look at the file content using quick look plugins.
+Alternative is press `⌘ + Y`

+#### For a quick review of a group of files
+Select the files you want to do a quick look at, then press space bar or `⌘ + Y`.
+Now you can use back and forward buttons to browse through the selected files.